 - The Road Traffic Regulations Act 1984

-- The Local Authorities' Traffic Orders (Procedure) (England) Regulations 2012
+- The Local Authorities' Traffic Orders (Procedure) (England and Wales) Regulations 1996

-Measures that can be brought in using TROs include:
+Measures we can bring in using TROs include:

 - Road or public right of way closures